 When making your decision about which finance classes are right for you, it’s important to think about the modality of the training you’re going to receive.
 With the massive shift towards eLearning, there are many online providers that offer detailed and in-depth programs that can be taken 100% online.
 By contrast, many of the traditional universities and colleges offer full-time and part-time programs in the classroom that could also be a good fit for you.

-Thank you for reading this guide to the top finance courses.
+Thank you for reading our guide to the top finance courses.
 To help take your career to the next level, CFI’s Financial Analyst Certification Program may the next logical step for you.
 To continue researching the topic, these additional resources will be helpful: